archana-chauhan/sample-app-kotlin/README.md

 Image path is showing blank image from API response.
 I added logs in FeedAdapter.kt file for better understanding. <br/><br/>

 Attaching the screenshots.
-One is using placeholder image and other one is using image path.
+One is using placeholder image and other one is using image path that is coming from API (rendering image using Glide).
 <br/>

 <img align="left" src="https://user-images.githubusercontent.com/20974986/112303463-51de4f80-8cc2-11eb-8a2b-39109c4b2305.jpg" alt="Screenshot" width="350" height="700" />